About the Certificate

 The Certificate in Civic Engagement provides a structured path for undergraduate students interested in deepening their knowledge and understanding of civic and community engagement by merging curricular and co-curricular interests.
 The certificate sets out expectations that students will be knowledgeable about theories of citizenship, democratic participation, civil society, and social action, familiar with their local community, and cognizant of ways in which the local, national and global are linked.
 Courses that are a part of the certificate focus on themes related to civic engagement and/or the practice of it.
 The certificate is acknowledged on each student’s transcript.

-During the inaugural year, the application is open to first year, second year, and third year undergraduate students.
+The application is open to first year, second year, and third year undergraduate students.
 Seniors are not eligible to apply.
-Third year students with a 2022 graduation date should weigh their anticipated course load and senior project plans.
+Third year students should weigh their anticipated course load and senior project plans.
 Prior to submitting an application, students should have completed two of the course requirements and 20 hours of co-curricular activities.
 To ensure curricular coherence, each student must obtain written approval from their program adviser.

 All requirements are outlined in the Certificate FAQ.